thcyron/tracklog-rails/README.md

 Features
 --------

-* Display tracks in a Google Map
+* Google Maps displaying your tracks
-* Show statistics like distance, duration, average speed etc.
+* Statistics (distance, duration, average speeds, ascent etc.)
-* Distance–Elevation plots
+* Graphical representation of your 12-month activity by distance and duration
-* Import tracks from GPX documents
+* Elevation profiles
-* Export tracks as GPX documents
+* GPX import and export

 Screenshots